cikasm/docs-website/overview.md

 Just as data analysis depends on accuracy to support decision-making, cloud documentation requires a structured, step-by-step approach to make complex systems understandable.
 I’ve embraced this process and find it rewarding.

-One of the aspects I enjoy most is working closely with developers and engineers, translating their technical knowledge into content that’s accurate and user-centered.

 Ultimately, I chose cloud documentation because it allows me to do what I do best: **take complex technology and make it simple, accessible, and useful for those who need it.**